srnichols/StampsPattern/docs/TWO_STEP_DEPLOYMENT_GUIDE.md

 ## Step 1: Deploy Core Infrastructure

 1. **Automated Step 1: Deploy and Extract Outputs**
-   - Use the provided PowerShell script to deploy `AzureArchitecture/main.bicep` and automatically extract the outputs needed for the management portal deployment.
+    - Run the `single-sub-deployment-step1.ps1` PowerShell script located in the `AzureArchitecture` folder to deploy `AzureArchitecture/main.bicep` and automatically extract the outputs needed for the management portal deployment.
     - This script provisions all resource groups, core assets, and the management portal resource group, then writes the required outputs to `management-portal.parameters.json`.
     - Example usage:
        ```pwsh
        cd AzureArchitecture
        pwsh ./single-sub-deployment-step1.ps1
        ```

    - The script will:
      - Deploy the Bicep template using `main.parameters.json`.